MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

       - **Flow** active provides a status of whether the connection is still open.
       - **Sent data** provides the number of bytes sent by the end-user device over the connection.
       - **Received data** provides the number of bytes received by the end-user device over the connection.
       - **Correlation ID** is provided to each connection tunneled by the client.
 This ID allows tracing of the connection in the client logs.
-The client logs consist of event viewer, event trace (ETL), and the [Global Secure Access traffic logs](how-to-view-traffic-logs.md).
+The client logs consist of event viewer, event trace (ETL), and the [Global Secure Access traffic logs (preview)](how-to-view-traffic-logs.md).
       - **Flow ID** is the internal ID of the connection used by the client shown in the ETL file.
       - **Channel name** identifies the traffic forwarding profile to which the connection is tunneled.
 This decision is taken according to the rules in the forwarding profile.
    - **HostNameAcquisition** provides a list of hostnames that the client acquired based on the FQDN rules in the forwarding profile.
 Each hostname is shown in a new row.
 Future acquisition of the same hostname creates another row if DNS resolves the hostname (FQDN) to a different IP address.